pegasystems/pega-helm-charts/docs/patching-pega-deployment.md

    Pega does not support quoted identifiers in database schema names, so do not wrap your schema name with single quotes.

-4. Apply the patch by using the `helm upgrade release --namespace mypega` command as directed in the deployment section - [Deploy Pega Platform using the command line](#patch-your-pega-platform-deployment-using-the-command-line).
+4. Apply the patch by using the `helm upgrade release --namespace mypega` command as directed in the deployment section - [Patching your Pega Platform deployment using the command line](#patching-your-pega-platform-deployment-using-the-command-line).

 ## Assumptions and prerequisites